 These accounts relate to the sales/revenue earned from selling goods or services and generally have a credit balance.
 A business owner/manager will want to see an upward trend when analyzing this account.

 Income accounts affect the Profit and Loss Report.

-Amazon sales revenue will be coded to an Income Account.
+Amazon and Shopify sales revenue, for example, will be coded to an Income Account.

 2. Expense accounts

 These accounts are made up of expenses such as rent/wages/electricity etc, that reduce the profit for the business.
 Some expenses are deductible which can help reduce the taxable income.

 This depends on the type of business you operate and the tax regimes within the country.
 Expense accounts generally have a debit balance and affect the Profit and Loss Report.

 For instance, Amazon Commission or Shopify Fees will be coded to an Expense Account.